Pre-Symposium Workshop: Grant Writing that Wins

 Tuesday 8 September 2026, Crowne Plaza Adelaide, South Australia

-Join us for an exclusive opportunity to attend a workshop dedicated to practical guidance for successful grant writing for EMCRs.
-This interactive session will comprise of unpacking your challenges, aid you to build skills for future grant applications, and hear insights from two highly experienced presenters, Professor Sandie McCarthy and Professor Richard De Abreu Loureço, that will highlight:Â
+The Pre-Symposium Workshop: Grant Writing that Wins will provide practical guidance for successful grant writing for EMCRs.
+This interactive session will comprise of addressing common challenges, aid you to build skills for future grant applications, and hear insights from two highly experienced presenters, Professor Sandie McCarthy and Professor Richard De Abreu Lourenço, that will highlight:Â

 - Practical advice on structuring your grant to engage your reviewersÂ